GabeScott/standard-works-vault/General Conference/1975 April - My Mother Gained a Better Son.md

 # My Mother Gained a Better Son

-*By Adney Y. Komatsu - Assistant to the Council of the Twelve*
+By Elder Adney Y. Komatsu - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1975 General Conference*